DaveSkender/Stock.Indicators/indicators/PivotPoints/README.md

 ### Historical quotes requirements

-You must have at least `2` windows of `history`.
-For example, if you specify a `Week` window size, you need at least 14 calendar days of `history`.
+You must have at least `2` windows of `quotes`.
+For example, if you specify a `Week` window size, you need at least 14 calendar days of `quotes`.

-`history` is an `IEnumerable<TQuote>` collection of historical price quotes.
+`quotes` is an `IEnumerable<TQuote>` collection of historical price quotes.
 It should have a consistent frequency (day, hour, minute, etc).
-See [the Guide](../../docs/GUIDE.md) for more information.
+See [the Guide](../../docs/GUIDE.md#historical-quotes) for more information.

 ### PeriodSize options (for windowSize)